 Heuristics in computer science and artificial intelligence are “rules of thumb” used in algorithms to assist in finding approximate solutions to complex problems.
-Often, there is simply too much data to sift through in order to come to a solution in a timely manner, and so, a heuristic algorithm is used to trade exactness for speed.
+Often, there’s simply too much data to sift through in order to come to a solution in a timely manner, so a heuristic algorithm is used to trade exactness for speed.
 However, because heuristics are based on individual rules unique to the problem they are solving, the specifics of the heuristics vary from problem to problem.

 Heuristics aim to produce solutions in a reasonable time frame that are good enough for solving the problem at hand.
 The solution produced using a heuristic may not be the perfect or exact solution, but it’s valuable as an approximate or best-guess solution.
 Some problems would require hundreds of thousands of years for an exact answer, but we can product an approximate solution almost instantly.

 The entire value proposition of a heuristic is based on trade-offs.
 Typically we are trading accuracy for time.
 That said, there are several different levers we have to pull when designing a good heuristic.

 - Optimality: Many problems have multiple solutions, for example, “what is a good path to get from city A to city B?
 Do we need the best path, or will a good path be good enough?

 - Completeness: When there are multiple valid solutions to a problem do we need to find all of them?
 Will a subset of valid solutions suffice?

 - Accuracy: Many questions don’t have a correct answer.
 For example, “Will Tommy like a pair of boots or a pair of gloves for Christmas?”
 A hueristic can improve accuracy in these situations.

 - Execution time: The primary goal of a heuristic is to provide a quick answer that’s good enough.
 Some heuristics are only marginally quicker than classic methods.